 While theoretically, it could be cheaper to shop on sketchy sites for prescription drugs, Roman and Lemonaid are leaders in the new class of legitimate online pharmacies that give you access to real doctors via the web.
 If you’re used to buying drugs on the dark web, you may have to pay a bit more, but for everyone else, Roman and Lemonaid’s drug prices are extremely affordable, especially given the convenience factor that comes with gaining access to a personalized consultation with a physician.

 Both companies supply their own network of pharmacy partners, or will directly send patients to current pharmacies for pickup.
 They both respond with follow-ups to their questions and concerns with timeliness and carefulness.

 And while both Lemonaid and Roman Health employ similar practice models, they both have to navigate the thorny healthcare regulations in each state — many of which were written years ago and might not comply with their current business and operating model.

 Part of that means having their doctors go through extended background checks and license verification processes with the local medical board to determine how they fit into working with this new and evolving telemedicine framework.
 For this reason, both companies are extremely buttoned-up when it comes to regulatory standards for care.

 So which online pharmacy is better: Roman or Lemonaid?
-Roman is focused on exclusively on lower-risk but extremely common conditions like hair loss and erectile dysfunction for men, while Lemonaid lacks a clear focus and provides medicines for a much wider range of patients (including women!)
+Roman is focused exclusively on lower-risk but extremely common conditions like hair loss and erectile dysfunction for men, while Lemonaid lacks a clear focus and provides medicines for a much wider range of patients (including women!)